Cray-HPE/switchboard/README.md

 2. SSH to a UAI already running if only one UAI is found
 3. Choose a UAI to SSH to if multiple are found

-Switchboard will autogenerate SSH keys if the user does not already have them in their home directory at `~/.ssh/id_rsa`.
 The user may also be prompted for an additional password via `cray auth login` if they do not already have a valid token.
 Depending on the refresh timeout of the token, subsequent logins may not ask for a second password.

+By default switchboard will create the a UAI using the default image type.
+The switchboard start commands supports the --image flag to specify a UAI image.
+If a UAI of the correct image type is not already running, one will be started.

 ### Example
 ```bash